-2. Board areas of focus in FY20
+2. Board areas of focus in FY21

-The Board and its Committees engages in key strategic, governance and oversight activities each year.
-The list below is not a comprehensive list of all the matters but is illustrative to provide stakeholders with an insight into some of the key matters considered by the Board during the year.
+The Board and its Committees engage in key strategic, governance and oversight activities each year.
+The topics below are illustrative to provide stakeholders with an insight into some of the key matters considered by the Board and its Committees during 2021 and is not intended to be a comprehensive list.